apereo/apereo.github.io/_posts/cas/2017-10-23-cas-multitenancy.md

 One possible solution is to turn the problem from one of software into one of deployment topology.
 Rather than having *a single* CAS deployment serving many tenants, you would simply have many smaller deployments serving each tenant and you would assign each tenant a specific endpoint that handles their needs exclusively.
 For our tenants, we could have `https://sso.example.org/tenantA/cas/` and `https://sso.example.org/tenantB/cas` endpoint and so on.
 (If you care, rewrite the URLs prettier at some level to hide details) All CAS functionality is scoped to the specific endpoints that are shared with each tenant and the software itself cares not how it is contacted and by whom so long as requests are well-formed.

-While arguably, this is the simplest of all options and grants the most flexibility, it goes without saying that managing many small deployments, upgrades and maintenance efforts across the platform does incur cost and risk and requires quite a bit of automation, technique and infrastructure support to let all play nice.
+While arguably this is the simplest of all options and grants the most flexibility, it goes without saying that managing many small deployments, upgrades and maintenance efforts across the platform does incur cost and risk and requires quite a bit of automation, technique and infrastructure support to let all play nice.

 # Authentication